francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 testability, adaptability, maintainability, compatibility, configurability, installability, scalability and more._

-(fill in here )

 ## Others +

 ### Design Constraints

+N/A

 _Specifies or constraints the system design process.
 Examples may include: programming languages, software process, mandatory standards/patterns, use of development tools, class library, etc._

-N/A

 ### Implementation Constraints

-_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

 * The application must be developed in Java language.
 * The application's graphical interface is to be developed in JavaFX 11.

+_Specifies or constraints the code or construction of a system such such as: mandatory standards/patterns, implementation languages, database integrity, resource limits, operating system._

 ### Interface Constraints

+N/A

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

+### Physical Constraints

 N/A

-### Physical Constraints

 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._

-N/A